Regularity of the Siciak-Zaharjuta extremal function on compact K\"ahler manifolds: Regularity of compact sets

-\begin{remark} \mbox{} \begin{itemize} \item [(a)] Without loss of generality we may assume that the exponent $m$ is a positive integer.
+where $D(p, r) = \{ x\in \bR^n: |x_1-p_1| \leq r, ..., |x_n-p_n| \leq r\}$ denotes the closed cube.
+Notice that $E_a$ is also a closed subset. \begin{remark} \mbox{} \begin{itemize} \item [(a)] Without loss of generality we may assume that the exponent $m$ is a positive integer.
 Otherwise we will choose the smallest positive integer larger than $m$ instead. \item [(b)] It is not clear from the definition that the norm of coefficients $\sum_{\ell=0}^d ||h_x^{(\ell)} (0) \|$ of $h_x$ is uniformly bounded on $E$.
 Fortunately, in many interesting examples of UPC sets this assumption is satisfied. \end{itemize} \end{remark}